SergeyKanzhelev/apmtips/source/_posts/2014-12-28-application-insights-extension-for-azure-websites.markdown

 - Create Azure WebSite from gallery.
 Use Orchard CMS as a template

-{% img /images/2014-12-28-application-insights-extension-for-azure-websites/01-create-octopress-app.png "create octopress application" %}
+{% img /images/2014-12-28-application-insights-extension-for-azure-websites/01-create-orchard-app.png "create orchard1 application" %}

-- Configure Octopress.
+- Configure Orchard.
 I've used Azure SQL server as Application Insights wouldn't monitor SQL CE

-{% img /images/2014-12-28-application-insights-extension-for-azure-websites/02-configure-octopress.png "configure octopress"  %}
+{% img /images/2014-12-28-application-insights-extension-for-azure-websites/02-configure-orchard.png "configure orchard"  %}

 - You can always connect to your web site using WebMatrix.
 Here magic starts.
 Download your web site locally